Skip to content

 What about Canadian residents who freelance for US clients?

-Many freelancers we serve from Canada use a Canadian sole proprietorship or Canadian corporation rather than a US LLC.
+Many freelancers from Canada use a Canadian sole proprietorship or Canadian corporation rather than a US LLC.
 The Canadian structure is cleaner for CRA.
 The treaty handles cross-border tax.

 When does a US LLC make sense for Canadians?